jacksongodsey/jacksongodsey.github.io/golearn/gonotes.md

 # gonotes

 ## For loops
-For loops evaluate until the boolean condition is false
+For loops evaluate until the boolean condition is false. in the case below i < 10 is the boolean condition
 ```go
 package main